satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # UPDATE vom 29.01.2025:

-Version 0.5.0 von PicCap mit der neuen Backends und NV12 ist offiziell im Homebrew Channel veröffentlicht worden. 😃
+Version 0.5.0 of PicCap with the new backends and NV12 has been officially released in the Homebrew Channel. 😃

 # To avoid errors, please do not use any other version!